safeandreliable/userfeed-clubhouse-sync/README.md

 CLUBHOUSE_API_TOKEN - Api token that clubhouse provides CLUBHOUSE_WEBHOOK_SECRET - a secret phrase to verify webhook events are legit * optional * USERFEED_COOKIE - This is the cookie that can be seen with request to userfeed within the network tab on the dev console.
+FORCE_SEED - Optional env var to force reseeding of database instead of pushing all new stories to clubhouse.
+(Useful if the script is down for a while)
 ```

 If this is a production server also add `NODE_ENV=PROD` to your environment.
 Otherwise the app will try to load your env variables from a `.env` file in the repo.